Fiddle Leaf Fig in London

 Anyone who has ever tried to find advice on how to care for a Fiddle Leaf Fig or Ficus Lyrata has encountered varying, and even sometimes contradictory recommendations.
 For someone who isn’t very experienced with house plants, this is a nightmare.
 I purchased this small plant in February 2016 and since then have made every possible mistake.
 I think I have now finally figured out what my plant needs so wanted to share my mistakes and triumphs.
 Here is a summary of what I have learned so far:

 - Put your plant pot into a larger decorative pot with stones in the bottom: this allows the plant to have extra drainage, and also keeps the plant somewhat humid.
 Also, this protects your indoor surfaces.
 It also looks nice and allows you to change easily.
-The pot I have was from Amazon, and I have since bought more from this brand, I like that they are simple and come in so many sizes.

 - When in doubt, remember it is better to underwater than over water: I water strictly one cup per week.
-If you are unsure how often you should water, lift up your pot and look at the bottom holes.
+If you are unsure how often you should water, lift up your pot and look at the drainage holes.
 If the soil you can see at the bottom is dry, it is ready to water.
 If it is still moist, hold off.

 - Don’t be a helicopter parent: When you first get a tree like this you want to give it as much love and care as you can, and this usually translates into over watering, over fertilising or just over interfering in general.
 Once you have placed the pot in the place where it will be, and watered it for the week, the best thing you can do to encourage it’s healthy growth is to leave it alone.